First Bulgarian Empire: Government

 The First Bulgarian Empire was a hereditary monarchy.
 The monarch was the commander-in-chief of the armed forces, a judge, and a high priest during the pagan period.
 He guided the external policy of the country and could conclude treaties personally or through authorised emissaries.
 In the pagan period the title of the ruler was Khan.
 After 864 Boris I adopted the Slavic Knyaz (Prince), and since 913 the Bulgarian monarchs were recognised as Tsars (Emperors).
 The authority of the Khan was limited by the leading noble families and the People's Council.
-The People's Council included the nobility and the "armed people" was gathered to discuss issues of crucial importance for the state.
+The People's Council, which included the nobility and the "armed people", was gathered to discuss issues of crucial importance for the state.
 A People's Council in 766 dethroned Khan Sabin because he was seeking peace with the Byzantines.
 According to the old Bulgarian tradition the Khan was first among equals, which was among the reasons why Boris I decided to convert to Christianity, as Christian monarchs ruled by the grace of God.
 However, the divinity of the Bulgarian ruler, as well as his superiority over the Byzantine Emperor, were already asserted by Khan Omurtag (r.
 814–831), as stated in the Chatalar Inscription:

 The second most important post in Bulgaria after the monarch was the kavhan, monopolised by the members of the tentatively known "Kavhan family".
 The kavhan had broad powers and commanded the left wing of the army, and at times the whole army.
 He could be a co-ruler or a regent during the minority of the monarch; the sources mention that Khan Malamir "ruled together with kavhan Isbul" (fl.
 820s–830s) and kavhan Dometian is noted as an associate [in the government] of Gavril Radomir (r.
 1014–1015).
 The third highest-ranking official was the ichirgu-boila, who commanded the right wing of the army at war and might have had the role of a foreign minister.
 Under his direct command were 1,300 soldiers.
 Historian Veselin Beshevliev assumes that the post might have been created under the reign of Khan Krum (r.
 803–814), or earlier, in order to limit the power of the kavhan.
 Although initially the Bulgarians did not have their own writing system, the presence of numerous stone inscriptions, mainly in Greek, indicate the existence of a chancellery to the Khan that was probably organised in the Byzantine manner.
-Part of the chancellery's staff might have been Greeks and even monks, despite the fact that the country was still pagan.
+Part of the chancellery's staff might have been Greeks and even monks, even though the country was still pagan.